ketchley/tdm-workshop/module-4.md

 Voyant provides a range of tools and options for text analysis.
 What information can you learn from the following tools and visualizations? [hint: Voyant help documentation is useful].

-Cirrus
+- Cirrus

-Document Terms
+- Document Terms

-Mandala
+- Mandala

-Contexts
+- Contexts

 - Choose your own tool

-## Module Milesone
+## Module Milestone
 - Complete a variety of text analyses to become familiar with the Voyant platform
 - Generate your visualization output and decide if you were able to answer your research question using the methodologies you chose
 - What additional research questions do you have now that you've completed your initial analysis?